RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Object/SetObjectRange.md

 # SetObjectRange

 ## Description
-Changes internal bounds.
+Changes internal bounds, affecting all objects.
-Used mainly so attract mode looks the same regardless of current screen width.
+Used mainly so that objects behave the same regardless of current screen width in attract mode.

 ## Parameters
 - `width`
-New internal width of the object.
+The new horizantal boundaries for objects.

 ## Return Value
 None.